mansenfranzen/autodoc_pydantic/docs/source/usage.rst

       .. autocodeblock:: target.example_autosummary

+Please note, this example generates the autosummary table and the corresponding stub pages which are referenced when clicking on the table items.

 .. hint::

-   To automatically generate stubs for all autosummary entries, a few things have to be done:
+   To enable automatic stub generation, remember the following steps:

-   - Add the :code:`sphinx.ext.autosummary` extension in :code:`conf.py`.
+   - Add the :code:`sphinx.ext.autosummary` extension in *conf.py*.
-   - Set :code:`autosummary_generate = True` in :code:`conf.py`.
+   - Set :code:`autosummary_generate = True` in *conf.py*.
    - Add :code:`:toctree:` option to the autosummary directive.

    For more information, please visit the official documentation of